drufball/yosai/_drafts/seige.md

 "That was good."
 There was a long silence.
 "Well, I guess I should get going.
 Honestly, there's a good chance Kats got tired of waiting and took off already..."

 Chiyoko finally looked up, meeting Mamoru's eyes.
 "I still can't believe you're leaving."
 Chiyoko gestured behind her.
 "Everything I did was so you could stay here.
-So we could stay here."
+So we could stay here.
+This is your home."

-"Things changed, I guess."
+"Things changed, I guess. _We_ changed."
+Mamoru paused thoughtfully.
+"We're all evolving, thanks to these bonds.
+I can already feel Susano bubbling up inside me.
+They do _not_ like to stay in one place.
+I'd rather leave now, before anything else shifts.
+I want to be able to hold onto this time in my memory."

 "I'm sorry, Mamoru.
 I couldn't save your mom.
 I couldn't help you get revenge.
+I couldn't even help you stay here.

 "You and the village, you did so much for me.
 This was the only way I could think to repay that debt.
 The only path I could see that kept everyone alive."

 Mamoru smiled.
 "You never owed us anything, Chiyoko."
 Mamoru reached a hand out, as though he wanted to pull Chiyoko into a hug.
 He hesitated.
 Eventually Chiyoko stepped forward and wrapped her arms around his waist.
-He brought his arms down across Chiyoko's shoulders, wincing briefly at the chill surrounding her body.
+He brought his arms down across her shoulders, wincing briefly at the chill surrounding her body.
 "You know, it really is a good plan.
 Putting aside how we got here...
 I think it gives the five races more of a chance than we've ever had before."

+Chiyoko didn't respond for a while.
 "Where are you going to go?"

 "Somehow, I don't think Kats is going to let me have much input on that..."

 The two embraced for a moment longer.
 Eventually Mamoru pulled away.
 He shouldered his pack, gave one last look at the village where he grew up, then turned and walked towards the woods.
 Chiyoko stood and watched until he was out of sight.

-She looked into the woods for a moment before setting her face in determination.
+She looked into the trees for a moment before setting her face in determination.
 "He's alive.
 You're all alive."
 Then she turned towards the village.
 Towards her new domain.